-Ethical Consideration

-The study protocol was approved by the Ghana Health Service Ethics Review Committee (GHS-ERC) and the Navrongo Health Research Centre Institutional Review Board (NHRCIRB).
-Prospective participants' parents or guardians were informed about the study and its procedures, and written informed consent was obtained prior to the screening.

-Study design

-This was a prospective observational study leveraging implementation science methods to facilitate the successful integration of a POCT device (Gazelle) based on a micro-engineered hemoglobin (Hb) electrophoresis technique as a screening tool for SCD in primary healthcare settings.
-The screening took place in the delivery wards and immunization clinics of the primary healthcare facilities in the study area.
-Between August 2022 and September 2023, 6024 newborns and infants under- 5 years were screened for SCD.
-All the children screened positive were referred for Confirmatory testing, which was performed using a lateral flow immunoassay POCT device (Sickle SCAN) at their first clinic visit.

-Study population

-The study population included all newborns delivered at the delivery wards of the study area and all children under- 5 years attending immunisation clinics in the study area.

-Study Area (yet to be written)

 Sickle SCAN

 Sickle SCAN is a multiplexed, qualitative, point-of-care immunoassay capable of identifying the presence of haemoglobin A, S and C. It is a rapid lateral flow immunoassay kit, which can accurately diagnose the most common forms of SCD (HbSS and HbSC) while clearly distinguishing between normal, Sickle cell disease and Sickle cell trait.
 Sickle SCAN has both a combined sensitivity and specificity of >99% and provides results in 5 minutes.
 The test is conducted by simply mixing a drop of blood with the buffer provided in the Pretreatment module to release haemoglobin by lysing erythrocytes.
 Five drops of the treated sample are dispensed from the Pretreatment Module and introduced into the Sickle SCAN cartridge sample inlet.
 The sample undergoes a 5-minute flow through the test cartridge before the result is read.
 A total of four detection lines are possible, with the control (Ctrl) line appearing when the sample has been flowed through the cartridge.
 The presence of hemoglobin variants A, S, and C will be indicated by blue lines in their respective regions.
 (For example, if a line appears at both HbS and HbC, this suggests a diagnosis of HbSC disease).
 (3,